 Foxwoods teams with DraftKings

 In late 2020 Foxwoods elected to team up with DraftKings to allow for online sports betting via Mashantucket Pequot-owned properties.
-This pends state approval of course, but previous statements indicate that the tribe doesn’t really believe that the state has any say in the matter anymore, even going so far as to threaten to withhold payments from slot revenue to the state.
-They want sports betting, and mean business.
+This agreement actually predated state approval, but previous statements indicate that the tribe didn’t really believe that the state had any say in the matter anymore, even going so far as to threaten to withhold payments from slot revenue to the state.
+They wanted sports betting, and they got it.

-Whether that’s an ultimatum or a not-so-gentle reminder of the importance of tribal revenue in the state remains to be seen, but clearly the Mashantucket Pequot take their sovereignty seriously, citing a desire to “protect themselves”.
+Whether the agreement was intended as an ultimatum or a not-so-gentle reminder of the importance of tribal revenue in the state remains unknown, but clearly the Mashantucket Pequot take their sovereignty seriously, citing a desire to “protect themselves”.

 After you’ve contributed billions to a state’s economy for the privilege of offering casino games, it’s an understandable impulse to protect your revenue stream.
 Still, some people (including some members of the CT legislature) might feel like the tribal compacts are holding the market hostage.
 At any rate, Connecticut online sports betting is now up and running and the DraftKings / Foxwoods combination has cemented its position as a top betting option in the state for years to come.

 Gambling facilities in Connecticut